How Much Does Wood Fence Installation Cost in 2025?

 Staining or Painting

-Staining or painting a wood fence costs anywhere from $2 to $14 per linear foot.
+The typical cost to paint or stain a fence ranges from $750 to $4,250, depending on the prep work and amount of paint required.
 When choosing your paint or stain, buy a formula that includes a waterproof sealer to protect your fence from the elements.
 In general, reapply stain or paint every six to 24 months, depending on the manufacturer's recommendations and weather elements.

 Does Installing a Wood Fence Increase Home Value?